-The team carries out a range of activities to inform the work of our organisation, the wider health sector, and other partnering organisations, including:
+Effective public health action is informed by evidence.
+The Public Health Analysts at Te Mana Ora | Community and Public Health upport public health practice through the provision of best evidence.
+They carry out a range of activities to inform the work of Te Mana Ora, the wider health sector, and other partnering organisations, including:

-- literature searches
+- literature searches;

-- reviews of best practice and evidence
+- reviews of best practice and evidence;

-- questionnaire/instrument development and design
+- questionnaire or instrument development and design;

-- qualitative and quantitative data analysis
+- qualitative and quantitative data analysis;

-- infectious diseases surveillance
+- infectious diseases surveillance;

-- information systems design, and
+- information systems design; and

 - data capture and management.